linpengcheng/PurefunctionPipelineDataflow/doc/markdown_literary_programming.md

   comment area markup method can be applied to any programming language and any markup (including Org,rst, asciidoc, etc.), which is the greatest advantage.

-- you only need a single line of regular replacement preprocessing, then you can use any Markdown parse or converter.
+- you only need a single line code to delete line comment characters with regular expressions, then you can use any Markdown parse or converter.

 - Support any code editor that supports Markdwon Live preview,